Select Page

 Slide 1

-On Friday, March 1 and Saturday, March 2, 2024, we will present short films from current high school and college students across the United States.
+On Friday, April 17 and Saturday, April 18 2026, we will present short films from current high school and college students across the United States.

 Films must be 15 minutes in length or less.

-We will accept films in the categories of animation, comedy/drama, horror, documentary or music video.
+We will accept films in the categories of animation, comedy, drama, horror, documentary or music video.

 Films will be considered by a team of judges from the Shenandoah University faculty and alumni base, the programming team at the Alamo Drafthouse Cinema, and a group of industry professionals.